-Read and follow the safe handling instructions on the label adhered to the tire sealant canister (1).
+Read and follow the safe handling instructions on the label adhered to the sealant canister.

-Check the tire sealant expiration date on the tire sealant canister.
-The tire sealant canister (1) should be replaced before its expiration date.
-Replacement tire sealant canisters are available at your local dealer.
+Check the tire sealant expiration date on the sealant canister.
+The sealant canister should be replaced before its expiration date.
+Replacement sealant canisters are available at your local dealer.
+See "Removal and Installation of the Sealant Canister" following.

 There is only enough sealant to seal one tire.
-After usage, the tire sealant canister must be replaced.
+After usage, the sealant canister and sealant/air hose assembly must be replaced.
+See "Removal and Installation of the Sealant Canister" following.